 Ad settings and creatives were all the same as in the first campaign, but I set activity targeting to “Low.”
 Since I pay only for actual clicks, the warning of a possibly low CTR couldn’t scare me off: conversion rate is what matters.

 Here’s what I got in the end:

-The CTR of the second Android campaign (for “Low” audience) was 5 times higher compared to “High” audience, but conversions were at the same level.
+The CTR of the second Android campaign (for “Low” audience) was 5 times lower compared to “High” audience, but conversions were at the same level.
 Although CR was lower, ROI was even higher because of the lower CPC.
 (70 conversions per $1.60, CPA = $112, in spite of the fact that I spent $32 on the campaign).

 It turns out that the campaign I haven’t been expecting to perform well appeared to be the most profitable.

 Eventually, I left all 3 campaigns active as there was no audience overlap.